Impact of the Coronavirus Outbreak study (second part)

 What will taking part involve?

 The survey involves an online questionnaire.
-This will take no more than 30 minutes to complete.
+This should take about 30 minutes to complete.
 Full instructions on how to access the survey can be found on the letter / email you have been sent.

 What will you ask me questions about?

-The questionnaire will contain a range of topics, some of which you will be familiar with from the ELSA survey.
+The questionnaire will contain a range of topics, some of which you will be familiar with from the ELSA survey and from the first part of this study.
 The survey will ask some general questions about your health and living standards, as well as asking you about social contact and daily activities.
-The survey will also ask specific questions about your life during the Covid-19 outbreak.
+The survey will also ask specific questions about your life during the COVID-19 outbreak.

 Do I have to take part?

 No, taking part in this study is entirely voluntary.
 You have the right to withdraw at any stage.
 If you would like to leave ELSA, please get in touch so we can update your records.
-You can also decide that you want to be part of the ELSA study but opt-out from this coronavirus (Covid-19) questionnaire.
+You can also decide that you want to be part of the ELSA study but opt out from this COVID-19 study.

 Will my answers make a difference?